benber86/curve-blog/content/posts/gho-users/index.md

 <div style="height: 380px;width: 100%; margin-bottom: 20px">
     <canvas id="survivalChart"></canvas>
 </div>

-GHO minters are in the bottom range of assets for user stickiness.
+From this perspective, users that started using AAVE by minting GHO are in the bottom range of assets for user stickiness.
-While 8 out 10 users who started by borrowing PYUSD or LUSD continue transacting on AAVE, 40% of GHO minters never interact with the protocol again.
+While 8 out of 10 users who started by borrowing PYUSD or LUSD continue transacting on AAVE, 40% of GHO minters never interact with the protocol again.

-# User Age & Activity

-<script src="../../js/gho-users/age-violin.js"></script>
-<canvas id="violinChart"></canvas>

 # User Wealth

+Using [DeBank data](https://cloud.debank.com/open-api), we collect the USD value and composition of the wallets of a large sample of AAVE v3 users and GHO minters:

 <script src="../../js/gho-users/wallet-balance-distribution.js"></script>